tpuschel/duality/core/README.md

 Each individual subtype check makes sense, but taken together it means that a situation can arise where one can take a positive type map and treat it like a negative one, something we explicitly try to avoid.

-The solution to this is splitting (E-Map) into positive and negative versions, mirroring the (T-Map) split.
+Mirroring the approach to the (T-Map) problem above, we split (E-Map) into positive and negative versions.

+And just like (T-Map Elim) features a negative type map, (E-Map Elim) changes to feature the negative equality map.

+This combined with making `(Pos T-Map) <: (Pos E-Map)` always false ensures that the above conundrum cannot appear.

 New calculus: